Skip to content

 Launchables are an easy way to bundle a hardware and software environment into an easily shareable link.
 Once you've dialed in your Cosmos setup, a Launchable is the most convenient way to save time and share your configuration with others.

 Note: Cosmos and Brev are evolving.
-You may encounter minor UI and other differences in the steps below over time.
+You may encounter minor UI and other differences in the steps below as Brev changes over time.

 2. Find the Launchable section of the Brev website.
 Launchables Menu